Professor James Stark

 In 2016 I was jointly awarded the Royal Society's Notes and Records Essay Prize for my paper on Arthur Koestler and anti-reductionism in biology, and in 2014 I received First Prize in the Young Scholars Award Competition by the World Association for the History of Veterinary Medicine for an essay examining the international network of anthrax research between Britain, France and Australia in the late nineteenth century.

-I was Chair of the Outreach and Education Committee of the British Society for the History of Science (2013-17) and have spent time as a visiting researcher at the University of Hong Kong (November 2013) and the University of Sydney (April 2014).
+I was Chair of the Outreach and Engagement Committee of the British Society for the History of Science (2013-17) and have spent time as a visiting researcher at the University of Hong Kong (November 2013) and the University of Sydney (April 2014).

 I would be delighted to receive enquiries from prospective research students or fellow researchers interested in any aspects of the history of medicine and the biological sciences in the nineteenth or twentieth century, particularly those whose interests lie in the following areas:

 - infectious disease and public health